 The Shattering is a first-person story-driven psychological thriller with horror elements.
-It came out on the 21 Apr, and is currently available on PC.
+It came out on April 21 and is currently available on PC.

 Rather than relying on the genre’s clichés such as jumpscares and the generous use of darkness, The Shattering invokes fear through the absence of information.
 It defines the overall design of the game, with its shifting environments, invisible characters and the color palette that is dominated by various shades of white.

 The Shattering is the latest title from the German publisher Deck 13 and the first title for the development studio called Super Sexy Software.
 Its members are based in Poland, France and Switzerland.

 We sat down with Marta Szymańska, Founder at Super Sexy Software and Game Director on The Shattering, to discuss the studio’s debut title.